minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Object details
 --------------
 Object details can be found by clicking on an object on the Objects page.
 Object details provide data on that specific object and how it relates to other objects.
 The following detail tabs are available:

 - Overview: the overview tab gives object details, it's declaration, related objects (objects that are somehow related), tasks that ran on this object, findings that are applicable to this object and a list of boefjes that can scan this object.
 - Tree: the tree tab shows how all objects are related to this object.
 The point of view will be from the specific object.
 Thus the view for a hostname will be slightly different than the tree view for an IP address.
 Filters can be applied to the tree view.
 - Graph: the graph tab visually shows how the objects are connected using lines.
 The graph is interactive, meaning you can click on objects in the graph.
 Filters can be applied to the graph view.
 - Clearance level: the clearance level can be changed on the clearance level tab.
-This tab also shows the clearance type (declared, inherited, empty) and the inheritence tree for the object.
+This tab also shows the clearance type (declared, inherited, empty) and the inheritance tree for the object.
 - Findings: the findings tab shows all findings that are linked to this object.
 Different objects have different findings, meaning that the Findings tab for a hostname is likely different from the findings tab for an IP address.

 .. image:: img/object-details.png